-- (a) Alterations of geologically hazardous areas.
-Alterations of geologically hazardous areas or associated buffers may only occur for activities that: - (i) Will not increase the threat of the geological hazard to adjacent properties beyond pre-development conditions; - (ii) Will not adversely impact other critical areas; - (iii) Are designed so that the hazard to the project is eliminated or mitigated to a level equal to or less than pre-development conditions; and

-- (iv) Are certified as safe as designed and under anticipated conditions by a qualified professional, licensed in the state of Washington. - (b) Critical facilities prohibited.
-Critical facilities shall not be sited within geologically hazardous areas unless there is no other practical alternative. - (c) Vegetation shall be retained.
-Unless otherwise provided or as part of an approved alteration, removal of vegetation from an erosion or landslide hazard area or related buffer shall be prohibited; - (d) Seasonal restriction.
-Clearing shall be allowed only from May 1st to October 1st of each year provided that the City may extend or shorten the dry season on a case-by-case basis depending on actual weather conditions, except that timber harvest, not including brush clearing or stump removal, may be allowed pursuant to an approved forest practice permit issued by the City or the Department of Natural Resources; - (e) Utility lines and pipes.
+- a.
+Alterations of geologically hazardous areas.
+Alterations of geologically hazardous areas or associated buffers may only occur for activities that: - i.
+Will not increase the threat of the geological hazard to adjacent properties beyond pre-development conditions; - ii.
+Will not adversely impact other critical areas; - iii.
+Are designed so that the hazard to the project is eliminated or mitigated to a level equal to or less than pre-development conditions; and - iv.
+Are certified as safe as designed and under anticipated conditions by a qualified professional, licensed in the state of Washington. - b.
+Critical facilities prohibited.
+Critical facilities shall not be sited within geologically hazardous areas unless there is no other practical alternative. - c.
+Vegetation shall be retained.
+Unless otherwise provided or as part of an approved alteration, removal of vegetation from an erosion or landslide hazard area or related buffer shall be prohibited; - d.
+Seasonal restriction.
+Clearing shall be allowed only from May 1st to October 1st of each year provided that the Town may extend or shorten the dry season on a caseby-case basis depending on actual weather conditions, except that timber harvest, not including brush clearing or stump removal, may be allowed pursuant to an approved forest practice permit issued by the Town or the Department of Natural Resources; - e.
+Utility lines and pipes.
 Utility lines and pipes shall be permitted in erosion and landslide hazard areas only when the applicant demonstrates that no other practical alternative is available.
 Cost is not to be considered in determining practical alternatives.
 The line or pipe shall be located above ground and properly anchored and/or designed so that it will continue to function in the event of an underlying slide.
-Stormwater conveyance shall be allowed only through a high-density polyethylene pipe with fuse-welded joints, or similar product that is technically equal or superior. - (f) Point discharges.
-Point discharges from surface water facilities and roof drains onto or upstream from an erosion or landslide hazard area shall be prohibited except as follows: - (i) Conveyed via continuous storm pipe downslope to a point where there are no erosion hazards areas downstream from the discharge; - (ii) Discharged at flow durations matching predevelopment conditions, with adequate energy dissipation, into existing channels that previously conveyed stormwater runoff in the pre-developed state; or - (iii) Dispersed discharge upslope of the steep slope onto a low-gradient undisturbed buffer demonstrated to be adequate to infiltrate all surface and stormwater runoff, and where it can be demonstrated that such discharge will not increase the saturation of the slope; - 6.
-Performance Standards Landslide hazard areas a.
-Prohibited development.
+Stormwater conveyance shall be allowed only through a high-density polyethylene pipe with fuse-welded joints, or similar product that is technically equal or superior. - f.
+Point discharges.
+Point discharges from surface water facilities and roof drains onto or upstream from an erosion or landslide hazard area shall be prohibited except as follows: - i.
+Conveyed via continuous storm pipe downslope to a point where there are no erosion hazards areas downstream from the discharge; - ii.
+Discharged at flow durations matching predevelopment conditions, with adequate energy dissipation, into existing channels that previously conveyed stormwater runoff in the pre-developed state; or - iii.
+Dispersed discharge upslope of the steep slope onto a low-gradient undisturbed buffer demonstrated to be adequate to infiltrate all surface and stormwater runoff, and where it can be demonstrated that such discharge will not increase the saturation of the slope;

+6. Performance Standards - Landslide hazard areas

-In addition to the performance standards in Section 5 above, activities on sites containing landslide hazards shall meet the following requirements:
+In addition to the general performance standards in SMP regulation 5.9.3(5), activities on sites containing landslide hazards shall meet the following requirements: